Tombert/frameworkeyPromiseEdition/README.md

 			'*': 'catchAllPolicy'
 ```
 Some notes about policies:
 - You may list several policies in an array.
-All the policies must return (or promise) true for the request to actually be satisfied.
+All the policies must return (or promise) `true` for the request to actually be satisfied.
+To decline permission, either reject the Promise, return `false`, or resolve `false`.
 - You may omit using an array if you only have one policy to attach to the action.
 - Anything that doesn't have a policy attached to it will fall back to whatever is attached to `*`.